TheWinRaRs/Writeups/Zh3r0 CTF/Crypto/We are related.md

 So..
 We now have the encryption of the flag, and the encryption of f(flag), where f(x) = 256x + 65

 Using this, we can execute franklin reiter's related message attack.
 I copied some sage code and included variables.
 You can run the sage code on the sage cell server, https://sagecell.sagemath.org/.
-The output will be the hex encoding of the message, which decodes to "RSA is secure and all but the only thing I want to say is zh3r0{Hey_y0u_Sh0u1dn't_S3nd_r3l4ted_m3ssag3s_0r_h4v3_shot_p4ddings_wh3n_e_1s_sm411!!!!!}."
+The output will be the hex encoding of the message, which decodes to "RSA is secure and all but the only thing I want to say is
-Sage script below.
+#### zh3r0{Hey_y0u_Sh0u1dn't_S3nd_r3l4ted_m3ssag3s_0r_h4v3_shot_p4ddings_wh3n_e_1s_sm411!!!!!}."